Correlation and Hedging

 w1(r1r2),(6) w_1 (r_1 - r_2), \tag{6}

 Clearly, this position may reduce our portfolio variance dramatically, and this works because we took an opposite position in the two positively correlated assets.
-This makes makes intuitive sense.
+This makes intuitive sense.
 If two assets are perfectly correlated, then they are the same asset in some sense, just scaled by their respective idiosyncratic variances.
-So we can hedge them against each other, with a net long positionxs in the asset with higher expected return.
+So we can hedge them against each other, with a net long positions in the asset with higher expected return.

 And what if the two assets are perfectly anti-correlated?
 Then ρ=1\rho = -1, and we just pick w1=w2w_1 = w_2.
 Then our portfolio variance is again Equation 66, while our expected return is